Financial

 Potential Timeline for applying to EAPS

-June-October: Reach out for recommendations from your three recommenders
+June-October: Reach out for recommendations from your three recommenders.

-August: Apply to the Application Mentorship Program
+August: Apply to the Application Mentorship Program for graduate student support on your application.

-August-October: Check out some papers from the advisors you're interested in, consider emailing them and/or their students/postdocs to set up a zoom/phone call
+August-October: Check out some papers from the advisors you're interested in, consider emailing them and/or their students/postdocs to set up a zoom/phone call.

-December 1: Application is due
+December 1: Application to EAPS is due.